jenimathew2001/Horse_Win_Prediction/README.md

 I started off by testing several machine learning models like : logistic regression, decision trees, random forests, and gradient boosting methods.
 At first, the results weren’t exciting.
 But when I applied **class-balanced weighting**, things started to change.

 Why did this help?
 Well, in most races, only *one* horse wins, so there are far more examples of non-winners.
 Without correction, the model might just learn to always say “not a winner.”
-With **class-balanced weights**, we tell the model: *“Yes, winners are rare, but they’re important—so give their examples more attention.”* Mathematically, this adjusts the loss function to weigh rare positive cases more heavily, making the model pay more attention to them.
+With **class-balanced weights**, we tell the model: *“Yes, winners are rare, but they’re important so give their examples more attention.”* Mathematically, this adjusts the loss function to weigh rare positive cases more heavily, making the model pay more attention to them.

 Among all the models, **logistic regression** turned out to be the most stable and reliable, especially once we properly tuned it and scaled the features.